- Jul 4, 2025 - Negligent Security - Written by Cloward Trial Lawyers, reviewed by Ben Cloward

 Request Free Consultation

-call or text us 702-605-5000A security negligence lawsuit, also referred to as a negligent security case, holds property owners responsible for failing to take reasonable steps necessary to protect visitors or tenants from foreseeable harm.
+call or text us 702-605-5000A negligent security lawsuit, also referred to as a negligent security case, holds property owners responsible for failing to take reasonable steps necessary to protect visitors or tenants from foreseeable harm.
 Whether it is a violent assault in a poorly lit parking lot or a theft because of a broken security system, negligent property management can result in permanent physical and emotional scarring.
-Attorneys at Cloward Trial Lawyers understand the severity of these situations and work hard with the victim to attain justice in the form of fair compensation for injuries.
+The Las Vegas negligent security attorneys at Cloward Trial Lawyers understand the severity of these situations and work diligently with the victim to secure justice in the form of fair compensation for injuries.

 According to the Nevada State Bar Association, premises liability requires owners to identify risks and take reasonable precautions to minimize those risks.
 For example, a shopping mall owner should recognize that parking lots are sufficiently lighted and patrolled regularly if the crime rate is considered high.
 If they fail to uphold this duty, they can also be held liable for injuries caused by criminal activity.